SJoshi7/fabric/docs/source/ledger/ledger.md

 frequently, as states can be created, updated and deleted.

-Secondly, there's a **blockchain** -- a transaction log that records all the changes that have resulted in the current the world state.
+Secondly, there's a **blockchain** -- a transaction log that records all the changes that have resulted in the current world state.
 Transactions are collected inside blocks that are appended to the blockchain -- enabling you to understand the history of changes that have resulted in the current world state.
 The blockchain data structure is very different to the world state because once